MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

 The following example creates a new self-signed certificate, and should be run on the VMM server.

-**Note**
+> [!NOTE]

-- You can use an IP address as the DNS name, but this is not recommended as it restricts the network controller to a single subnet.
+> - You can use an IP address as the DNS name, but this is not recommended as it restricts the network controller to a single subnet.
-- You can use any friendly name for the network controller.
+> - You can use any friendly name for the network controller.
-- For multi-node deployment, The DNS name should be the REST name you want to use.
+> - For multi-node deployment, The DNS name should be the REST name you want to use.
-- For single-node deployment, the DNS name should be the network controller name followed by the full domain name.
+> - For single-node deployment, the DNS name should be the network controller name followed by the full domain name.

 **Deployment** | **Syntax** | **Example**
 --- | --- | ---